How can remote monitoring of cell cultures improve safety and efficiency?

 Sounds like fun?
 Honestly, it really can be.
-Working in these laboratories gives you a completely unique opportunity to handle the active and infectious form of your pathogen of interest, and of course this must be done in a safe, controlled manner.
+Working in these laboratories gives you a completely unique opportunity to handle the active and infectious form of your pathogen of interest, and, of course, this must be done in a safe and controlled manner.
 But in addition to it being fascinating, working in these conditions can be:

 Because of this, users of BSL-3 and BSL-4 laboratories must plan their experiments in such a way that only the most necessary steps are carried out in the lab, usually limiting the number of times the personnel enters and the time spent inside.